PDF Cover

 • Emerging markets including Brazil, South Africa and India are expected to observe highest growth with CAGR ranging between 7.2% to 8.7%.

-• Expansion in Medical Research transition is widening cross-selling opportunities across the Mycobacterium Phlei industry ecosystem, helping companies drive stronger adoption of their full product portfolio.
-This ecosystem pull-through is projected to add $4 million to Mycobacterium Phlei industry product sales in 2025.
+• How Is Precision Immunotherapy Reshaping the Mycobacterium phlei Industry transition is widening cross-selling opportunities across the Mycobacterium Phlei industry ecosystem, helping companies drive stronger adoption of their full product portfolio.
+This ecosystem pull-through is projected to add $3 million to Mycobacterium Phlei product sales in 2025.

 • The Mycobacterium Phlei market is set to add $196 million between 2024 and 2034, with manufacturer targeting Veterinary Diagnostics & Tuberculosis Treatment Application projected to gain a larger market share.